 Costas began his broadcasting career in 1974 at WSYR in Syracuse, where he attended the S.I.
 Newhouse School of Public Communications at Syracuse University.

 Ron Darling, a 1985 National League All-Star and 13-year Major League pitcher, is an MLB Network offseason studio analyst, where he regularly appears on the Emmy Award-winning flagship show MLB Tonight and the daily offseason morning show Hot Stove.
 Darling joined MLB Network in 2013.

 Since beginning his broadcasting career in 2000, Darling has won two Emmy Awards for Best Sports Analyst for his work covering the New York Mets on SportsNet New York (SNY), and he works as a game analyst for Turner Sports' MLB regular season and Postseason coverage.

 Over his pitching career, Darling collected 136 wins with a 3.87 ERA and won the World Series with the Mets in 1986.
 Darling also won 17 games for the 1988 NL East champion Mets and was the first Mets pitcher to be awarded the Gold Glove Award in 1989.
 Darling began his MLB career with the Mets (1983-1991) and spent time with the Montreal Expos (1991) and Oakland Athletics (1991-1995).

-Alexa Datt is an MLB Network studio host appearing across multiple programs, including the regular season studio show The Rundown, which airs weekdays at 2 p.m.
+Alexa Datt is an MLB Network studio host, who regularly contributes to The Rundown, which airs weekdays at 3 p.m.
 ET.